Braulo/att/README.md

-# ATT (Just a dApp game where you can write any text -> put it on a blockchain -> upvote other texts)
+# ATT (Just a dApp game where you can write any text then put it on a blockchain and then upvote other texts)

 ### TL;DR
 Just a dApp game where you can write some text safe it on a blockchain and then upvote/downvote other texts.